Naturah/naturah-shopify-theme/memory_bank/development-notes.md

 ### UI Enhancements
 - Changed the background color to #FBFDF7 to match design mockups
+- Updated header and footer to use a subtle cream color (#F9F8F5)
+- Added cream color variables to the theme for consistent styling
 - Updated button styling with rounded corners
 - Added Login/Signup buttons to the header
 - Created a new minimal-hero section for the Watercolor Kits display